-Note: This page contains information about the side effects of brompheniramine.
-Some of the dosage forms included on this document may not apply to the brand name Lodrane 24.
+Note: This document contains side effect information about brompheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Lodrane 24.

 Applies to brompheniramine: compounding powder, injectable solution, oral capsule, oral capsule extended release, oral liquid, oral suspension extended release, oral tablet, oral tablet chewable extended release, oral tablet extended release

 Nervous system side effects have included central nervous system (CNS) depression, resulting in drowsiness and sedation in nearly 50% of patients treated.
 This effect has often been transient and ceased with continued use.
 Motor skills have be impaired and patients should be advised to avoid tasks which require attention.
 Patients should also avoid concomitant use with alcohol and other sedative-hypnotic drugs.
 Dyskinesias have rarely been reported following chronic use of brompheniramine (the active ingredient contained in Lodrane 24) [Ref]